-According to the data provided by the Italian Environment Agency's annual report and subsequent elaboration by CIC, in 2018 n° 281 composting plants and n° 58 Anaerobic Digestion (integrated with composting) facilities were in operation recycling biowaste and other organic waste (sludge from waste-water treatment plants and other organic waste from agro-industries and others) produced in the Country, for an overall amount of 7.8 Mt of waste treated.
-The ten largest facilities exceed 100.000 tpy capacity each and together they can treat up to 2 Mtons or 25% of the total organic waste treated in Italy.
+According to the data provided by the Italian Environment Agency's annual report and subsequent elaboration by CIC, in 2021 a total of 356 treatment plant were operating in Italy: n° 293 composting plants and n° 63 Anaerobic Digestion (integrated with composting) facilities were in operation recycling biowaste and other organic waste (sludge from waste-water treatment plants and other organic waste from agro-industries and others) produced in the Country, for an overall amount of 8.3 Mt of waste treated.

-The biowaste collected separately in Italian municipalities is recycled in composting facilities (51% of the total amounts treated) while 49% are delivered to AD- and composting plants; hence, the AD option is constantly increasing over the last decade and in 2018 about 60% of the amount of food waste was treated in the 58 AD plants, that have largely exceeded the amount of food waste treated by the composting facilities.
+The biowaste collected separately in Italian municipalities is recycled in composting facilities (65% of the total amounts treated) while 35% are delivered to AD- and composting plants.

-Based on the amounts of waste delivered to Italy's composting- and AD&composting-plants, CIC has estimated that the total production of compost has reached almost 2 Mt.
-Of this compost 40% is produced under the CIC QAS scheme.
+Based on the amounts of waste delivered to Italy's composting- and AD&composting-plants, CIC has estimated that the total production of compost has reached almost 2.1 Mt.
+Of this compost about 34% is produced under the CIC QAS scheme.
 CIC Compost Quality Label represents an added value in the compost market.
 Indeed, biowaste recycling facilities that obtained the CIC Label have constantly improved the product quality and, as a consequence, the confidence by the final user.